 - Constant headaches.

 Papilledema is not usually a problem in itself.
-In general, it can be treated by draining extra cerebrospinal fluid, which reduces swelling.
+It can be treated by draining extra cerebrospinal fluid, which reduces swelling.
 The symptoms disappear in a few weeks.